letsencrypt/ct-woodpecker/README.md

-  * **windowStart** - (optional) for a sharded log the `windowStart` specifies the begin date for the shard's accepted validity window. `ct-woodpecker` will ensure the certificates it generates for this log have a validity period within the `windowStart` and `windowEnd`
+  * **windowStart** - (optional) for a sharded log the `windowStart` specifies the begin date for the shard's accepted validity window. `ct-woodpecker` will ensure the certificates it generates for this log have a `notAfter` within the `windowStart` and `windowEnd`

-  * **windowEnd** - (optional) for a sharded log the `windowEnd` specifies the end date for the shard's accepted validity window. `ct-woodpecker` will ensure the certificates it generates for this log have a validity period within the `windowStart` and `windowEnd`
+  * **windowEnd** - (optional) for a sharded log the `windowEnd` specifies the end date for the shard's accepted validity window. `ct-woodpecker` will ensure the certificates it generates for this log have a `notAfter` within the `windowStart` and `windowEnd`

   * **maximum_merge_delay** - the MMD for the log.